Curriculum and Academic Programme

 Once the term starts, course changes are very rare at ISZL due to the impact they have on a student’s learning, the learning of others and a student’s transcript.
 Only in rare circumstances will Grade 11 or Grade 12 students be allowed to drop a course and this is only after consultation with the teacher, the Head the Department, College Counsellor, Homeroom Teacher, Assistant Principal (Academic) and parents.
 In addition, course changes cannot be guaranteed and may lead to other switches in a student’s schedule.

-For a student wishing to make a course switch, a student must complete either the stage 1 (first two weeks of term) or the stage 2 Google Form (September) found on the VLE.
+For a student wishing to make a course switch, a student must complete either the stage 1 (first two weeks of term) or the stage 2 Google Form (September) found on Schoology.
 The Assistant Principal (Academic) will then follow up on the information provided and contact the student once a decision has been reached or if more discussion is necessary.

 Students may not begin attending a new class or stop attending a scheduled class until this process has been completed.
 The student is responsible for catching up with all course work until the change occurs.
 Indeed, to obtain any credit for the course, they will be held responsible for all assignments in the previous class until this process is completed.